 In Year 1 we have two classes - Sycamore Class and Maple Class

-Sycamore class has Mrs. Cruickshank and Mrs. Edwards (Fridays), whilst Maple Class has Mrs Shrestha and Mrs Masters (Wednesdays).
+Sycamore class has Mrs. Cruickshank and Mrs. Edwards (Fridays), whilst Maple Class has Mrs Shrestha and Miss Stanley Ward (Wednesdays).
 Our teaching assistants are Mrs Burch and Mrs. Grant.

 A Year in Year One

 Our topic this term is Settlers and Explorers.
 The first few weeks have been about ‘settlers’ – namely the children – and we move on to explorers nearer half term.
 We are spending a long time establishing good learning behaviours and encouraging the children to change any ‘I can’t’ attitudes to ‘I will try’ or ‘I can’t – yet!’
 We then move on to learning our first story in English which we will then adapt to write our own versions.